Maternity Leave (Lost): Plot

-Back in the jungle, Claire has one final flashback where she remembers that Rousseau aided her escape, and was not part of the group that kidnapped her.
-She asks Rousseau about the baby that the Others took from her sixteen years ago.
-Claire asks if the child was a girl and Rousseau replies, "Yes, a girl, Alex.
-Alexandra."
-Claire then tells Rousseau that a teenaged girl with blue eyes helped her escape.
-Claire says, "She wasn't like the others.
-She was good."
-Rousseau, on the verge of tears, then warns Claire that if Aaron is infected, she knows what she'll have to do.
-Claire and Kate return to camp, where Jack tells her Aaron's fever has subsided.
-Claire then takes out the bootie that she found in the bunker and gives it to Aaron.
+Back in the jungle, Claire remembers that Rousseau aided her escape, and was not part of the group that kidnapped her.
+Claire tells Rousseau of the girl with blue eyes that helped her escape, implying it might be Rousseau’s daughter, Alexandra.
+Rousseau, on the verge of tears, warns Claire that if Aaron is infected, she knows what she will have to do.
+Claire and Kate return to camp, where Jack reveals that Aaron's fever has subsided.
+Claire then takes out the bootie and gives it to Aaron.

-Meanwhile, Jack and Locke are trying to decide what to do about their new prisoner, Henry Gale (Michael Emerson).
+Meanwhile, Jack and Locke try to decide what to do about Henry Gale (Michael Emerson).
 Locke gives Henry a copy of the Fyodor Dostoyevsky novel The Brothers Karamazov.
-A minute later, Locke tells Jack that Ernest Hemingway wanted to be the greatest writer in the world, but felt that he could never escape being in the shadow of Dostoyevsky.
+Later, Locke tells Jack that Ernest Hemingway wanted to be the greatest writer in the world, but felt that he could never escape being in the shadow of Dostoyevsky.

 Mr. Eko (Adewale Akinnuoye-Agbaje) visits the bunker during this time and figures out what is going on.
-He asks Jack to let him visit with the prisoner, alone, and Jack agrees after Eko subtly threatens that he will tell the rest of the camp about the prisoner.
+He asks Jack to let him see the prisoner, alone.
+Jack agrees after Eko threatens to tell the rest of the camp about Henry.
 Eko tells Henry about the two men he killed when they tried to abduct him from his camp.
-Henry asks why Eko is telling him, and Eko replies that he had to tell someone.
-Eko threateningly takes out his knife, cuts two knots out of his beard, and leaves.
+Eko then threateningly takes out his knife, cuts two knots out of his beard, and leaves.

 Locke brings dinner to Henry, who strikes up a conversation about Hemingway and Dostoyevsky.
-Henry had heard the earlier talk about the authors through the thin walls.
+Henry heard the talk about the authors through the walls.
 Henry asks Locke which of the authors he relates to more, but Locke does not have an answer.
-He then asks Locke why he lets Jack call the shots, but Locke insists that he and Jack make decisions together.
-Locke locks up Henry and returns to the bunker's kitchen, where he loses his temper and violently sweeps the dishes off the counter (which could be heard by Henry).
+He then asks why Locke lets Jack call the shots, but Locke insists that he and Jack make decisions together.
+Locke locks up Henry and returns to the bunker's kitchen, where he loses his temper and violently sweeps the dishes off the counter (which can be heard by Henry).